 Yeah, it’s definitely a job even though it’s something I love.
 I work for companies who expect a certain quality, or amount of effort, in return.

-With that in mind, have you found it difficult to relate with, or frustrating to be around, people who have never really known any responsibility outside of skating for a living?
+Have you ever found it difficult to relate with, or frustrating to be around, people who have never really known any responsibility outside of skating for a living?

 Donny Barley’s influence is really apparent in your skating.
 Has he been somewhat of a mentor, or ‘other dad’, to you over the years?